 Since co-founding the international design studio Tellart in 1999, Matt has directed projects and strategy for clients such as Google, Philips, Samsung, YouTube, Target, Science Museum (London), Prime Minister’s Office of United Arab Emirates, and Otis Elevator–many of which have won prestigious design awards including Cannes Lions, SXSW, D&AD, IxDA, Webby, Lovie, and Core77.
 He is an internationally recognized speaker at venues such as INST-INT, Frontiers of Interaction, LIFT, IxDA, IDSA, Google Tech Talks, Quantified Self, Microsoft Social Computing Symposium, Berlin Design Festival, d.school at Stanford University, Future Technologies Research Summit at Intel, PICNIC, SIGCHI, DEFCON, Designing User Experience (DUX) and many more.

 Matt holds both Bachelor of Fine Arts (BFA) and Bachelor of Industrial Design (BID) degrees from Rhode Island School of Design (RISD, USA), as well as a Master of Fine Arts in Industrial Design with a concentration in Interaction Design from Umeå University (UID, Sweden).
-In addition to his design education and practice, Matt is an Advanced Life Support Paramedic and a Yachtmaster Offshore (RYA, UK).
+In addition to his design education and practice, Matt is an Advanced Life Support Paramedic and an Ocean Yachtmaster (RYA).